KCarlile/KCarlile/README.md

 ### Kenny Carlile (KCarlile on Github) - [Learn more about me][website] 🔬🧬

-- 💻 Senior Product Owner for Acquia's Drupal Cloud web layer
+- 💻 Senior Product Owner for Acquia's Drupal Cloud web layer, Product Operations
 - 🛠 Passionate about Product Operations and Product Owner enablement
 - 💟 Husband, father, dog dad
 - 🤝 Looking to collaborate with people on [BricksetConnect][bricksetconnect], [Tanagra][tanagra], and [Flash Chord][flashchord]